-Jeopardy! contestant dies before show airs
+'Jeopardy!' contestant dies after win streak

 Stowell's opponents were unaware she was ill, according to a statement from the show.

-"Cindy came on "Jeopardy!" to play the game she loved and in doing so she was able to make a contribution to cancer research in the hopes that no one else would have to go through what she did," her brother Greg, mother Carole, and Hess said in a statement.

-"Jeopardy!"
-Director of Communications, Alison Shapiro, told CNN that she is unaware of a contestant ever passing away prior to an episode airing for the first time.
-Stowell was 41.
+"Jeopardy!" spokeswoman Alison Shapiro told CNN she is unaware of any other contestant dying prior to an episode airing for the first time.